sdercolin/vlabeler/readme/plugin-development.md

 ### Output

 Change the content of the given `entries` or `modules` list to change the project's content.

+Note that you can access to `module` if the scope is `Module`, but the changes to it will not be reflected.

 The following code is an example of adding a suffix to every entry's name in the current module: